Skills used in this game

 I keep picking the word’s meaning.
 Is that bad?

 It’s completely normal — reading is deeply automatic, so everyone feels the interference.
-With practice, your error rate drops noticeably.
+Your error rate may drop as you get used to the game rules.

 How is the score calculated?